manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 Air contains roughly 20% oxygen and this can either be removed by sucking the air out displacing it with an inert gas (such as carbon dioxide or argon).
 Oxygen causes oxidation, and therefore degradation of coffee, and so ideally needs to be removed as much as possible from the coffee storage.
 Vacuum sealers are a simple way of removing air from a bag of coffee and then sealing with a permanent seal.

  Vacuum sealers vary in their performance, and some will pull a more complete vacuum than others.
 This is indicated by the kPa rating, which is usually between 70-85kPa for domestic vacuum sealers.
 When vacuum sealing coffee, the plastic wraps tightly around the beans, reducing the amount of air inside the package; however, air will still remain in the gaps that remain in the package.
-The amount of oxygen remaining in these gaps depends on the kPa rating of the vacuum sealer, but may be ~80% atmospheric levels [(The Engineering Toolbox 2020)](#theengineeringtoolbox2020).
+The amount of oxygen remaining in these gaps depends on the kPa rating of the vacuum sealer, but may be ~80% atmospheric levels: this can be calculated using the formula and conversion table on The Engineering Toolbox ([link](https://www.engineeringtoolbox.com/vacuum-converter-d_460.html)).
 More heavy-duty chamber vacuum sealers can pull out closer to a ~99% vacuum but are much more expensive.

 Displacing air with inert gas (flushing) is a technique used to package coffee bags and can be very effective at removing oxygen without the need to create a vacuum inside the bag: however, I haven’t found an easy way to use this technique at home yet.
 If anyone has developed any easy method to use to repackage small amounts of coffee with inert gas I would love to hear about it!